ibzieg/cli-seq/client/README.md

 precache all of your local assets and keep them up to date as you deploy updates.
-The service worker will use a [cache-first strategy](https://developers.google.com/web/fundamentals/instant-and-offline/offline-cookbook/#cache-falling-back-to-network) for handling all requests for local assets, including the initial HTML, ensuring that your web app is reliably fast, even on a slow or unreliable network.
+The service worker will use a [cache-first strategy](https://developers.google.com/web/fundamentals/instant-and-offline/offline-cookbook/#cache-falling-back-to-network) for handling all requests for local assets, including the initial HTML, ensuring that your web server is reliably fast, even on a slow or unreliable network.

 ### Opting Out of Caching